Ahmadullah Affandi

-Ahmadullah Affandi (born 22 February 1922, Bandipora, Kashmir, died 18 February 2013), also known as ‘Baba-e-J&K Scouting’, is a national award-winning scout of Jammu and Kashmir.
+Ahmadullah Affandi (22 February 1922 – 18 February 2013), also known as ‘Baba-e-J&K Scouting’, is an Indian national award-winning scout from Jammu and Kashmir.
 Affandi was born and raised in Onagam village of Bandipora district in north Kashmir.
 In 1999, he received the Bharat Scouts and Guides Silver Elephant National Award in recognition of his services to the youth.
 Affandi was given a state award in 2005–06.

 Affandi was appointed as a government teacher in 1937–38.
 He raised the scouts troops at the local public school in Bandipora, where he worked until 1980.
 He was the leader of Indian contingent, which was invited to Saudi Arabia by the then Saudi Arabian King, Shah Faesal in 1967.

 Affandi played as a goalkeeper for Kashmir 11 Hockey team, which participated in different matches at Lahore in 1939–40.

 Life and achievements

 Late Shah Peerzada Ahmadullah popular by the name "Affandi Sahab" ---- Ahmadullah Afandi was born on 22 February 1922 and got his Government job as a teacher when he was just a student of class 10th, in the year 1937.
 His sports skills came into the eyes of an English lady at an event at M.P.
 School, Amira Kadal who thought Affandi was a physical instructor but after knowing that he was a student with such skills that the best teachers had, wished him to be a teacher.
 Her words, "I have seen such a great function in Gilwell park London (a camp site and activity centre for scouting and guiding groups)" and due to Kadal's directions, Affandi was appointed as a teacher and posted at Iskardu Gilgit (now in Pakistan).